 The sad fact is many small and even medium-sized businesses set up websites – then have no idea how well they perform.
 Prospects could be coming to the site, waiting several seconds for a response, and then leaving in frustration – without even giving your business a chance!

 The only way these companies find a problem is if somebody complains, and chances are these window shoppers simply abandoned the website.
-Usually it an employee swinging by the website who finds the performance wanting or the site utterly down.
+Usually, it is an employee swinging by the website who finds the performance wanting or the site utterly down.

 Here is what many organizations don’t know:

 - 87% of web visitors will abandon your website after waiting as little as 2 seconds for a page to load.